ChristianTStu/Creation-of-Novel-Covert-Communications/CYBV 523 Covert Python/Assignment 1/README.md

-# Data Hiding and Covert Communications Python Demo
+# Data Hiding and Covert Communications with Python
 ## Description
-This Python project combines steganography and a basic encryption method to encode and decode messages within images.
+This Python project combines steganography and a basic encryption methods to encode and decode messages within images.

 ## Table of Contents